Getting started with Session on Mac

 • enable Allow Notifications,

-• set alert style to Alerts, and
+• set alert style to Alerts.

 Reminder to take break interval